TID-Lab/aggie/docs/content/settings/settings.md

 1. Get your key for [Google Places API](https://developers.google.com/maps) from your Google account and copy it here.
 Remember to limit the domain to where Aggie is hosted (e.g., aggie.africanelections.org) when creating you new key.

-### ELMO Tokens
+### ELMO

-1. Log into your *ELMO* instance with an account having *coordinator* or higher privileges on the mission you want to track.
+1. Log in to your ELMO instance with an account having coordinator or higher privileges on the mission you want to track.
-2. In your ELMO instance, mark one or more forms as *public* (via the Edit Form page). *Note the Form ID in the URL bar (e.g. if URL ends in /m/mymission/forms/123, the ID is 123)*.
+1. In ELMO, mark one or more forms as public (via the Edit Form page).
+Note the Form ID in the URL bar (e.g. if URL ends in `/m/mymission/forms/123`, the ID is `123`).
+1. In Aggie, use the url `https://YOUR_ELMO_SERVER.com/api/v1/m/YOUR_MISSION/responses?form_id=123` for your ELMO source
-3. Visit your profile page (click the **icon bearing your username** in the top-right corner) and copy your *API key* (click **'Regenerate'** if necessary).
+1. In ELMO, visit your profile page (click the icon bearing your username in the top-right corner) and copy your API key (click 'Regenerate' if necessary).
-4. From Aggie, click **Settings -> Settings** and edit the ELMO settings.
-Remember to toggle the switch on, once you have saved the settings
+1. In Aggie, go to **Settings > Settings** and edit the ELMO settings to add your API key.
+    1. Remember to toggle the switch on, once you have saved the settings.

 ## Email Settings